treytomes/rlox/README.md

 A flavor of the Lox interpreter from [Crafting Compilers](https://www.craftinginterpreters.com/) implemented in Rust.

 ## Deviations
-**Things I implemented that don't necessarily fit the vanilla language spec.**
+*Things I implemented that don't necessarily fit the vanilla language spec.*

 - Error reports will show the line that produced the error with an indicator for which character caused the problem.
     - I'm expecting this to give me trouble when I get to using a VM to execute the code.
+- Dividing by 0 yields the `NaN` literal, which is definitely not a number.

 ## TODO